-In the previous quarter, RSM obtained and read the PACE Payment and Reimbursement Agreement, dated May 27, 2021 ("PACE Agreement").
-Section 1 of the PACE Agreement states, "PMH hereby agrees to directly pay or reimburse: (i) RWMC for all amounts payable by RWMC under or with respect to the RWMC PACE Agreements as and when payable from the date of this Agreement through PMH's ownership, directly or indirectly, of any interest in RWMC, and (ii) SJHSRI for all amounts payable by SJHSRI under or with respect to the SJHSRI PACE Agreements as and when payable from the date of this Agreement through payable from the date of this Agreement through PMH's ownership, directly or indirectly, of any interest in RWMC, and (ii) SJHSRI for all amounts payable from the date of this Agreement through PMH's ownership, directly or indirectly, of any interest in SJHSRI."
+In the quarter ended June 30, 2021, RSM obtained and read the PACE Payment and Reimbursement Agreement, dated May 27, 2021 ("PACE Agreement").
+Section 1 of the PACE Agreement states, "PMH hereby agrees to directly pay or reimburse: (i) RWMC for all amounts payable by RWMC under or with respect to the RWMC PACE Agreements as and when payable from the date of this Agreement through PMH's ownership, directly or indirectly, of any interest in RWMC, and (ii) SJHSRI for all amounts payable by SJHSRI under or with respect to the SJHSRI PACE Agreements as and when payable from the date of this Agreement through PMH's ownership, directly or indirectly, of any interest in SJHSRI."
 We also obtained and read the PACE Financing Agreements.